tonnrueter/piamInterfaces/README.md

   ```

 - Opening the csv files in Excel can be problematic, as it sometimes changes values and quotation marks.
-  You can edit the files in LibreOffice Calc using the settings in the Text Import dialog:
+  You can edit the files in LibreOffice Calc using these settings in the Text Import dialog:
+  - Text Import with:
+    - Character set: Unicode (UTF-8)
-  - Separated by: Semicolon
+    - Separated by: Semicolon.
+  - Save with:
+    - Character set: Unicode (UTF-8)
+    - Field Delimiter: ;
-  - String delimiter: "
+    - String Delimiter: (none)

 - The github diff on a large semicolon-separated file is often unreadable.
 For a human-readable output, save the old version of the mapping and run: